smidm/simba/docs/Scenario_1_new.md

 5. If you would like to *remove* a previously defined classifier from the current project, click on `Choose a classifier to remove` in the `Remove existing classifiers(s)` submenu.
 Once clicked, a window will appear with a dropdown menu where you select the classifier you wish to remove from the current project.

-6. Once you have analyzed your videos, and/or used videos to create classifiers in SimBA  (see [Scenario 4](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario4.md#part-2-load-the-project-and-import-your-new-data)), you may want to archive your analyzed files.
+6. Once you have analyzed your videos, and/or used videos to create classifiers in SimBA  (see [Scenario 4](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario4.md#part-2-load-the-project-and-import-your-new-data)), you may want to archive your analyzed files to prevent them from being analyzed by SimBA again.
 Use the `Archive processed files` menu to enter a folder name for your analyzed files and click on `Archive` to move your analyzed files into this folder.

 ### Step 3: Set video parameters
 In this step, you can customize the meta parameters for each of your videos (fps, resolution, metric distances) and provide additional custom video information (Animal ID, group etc).
 This can be very helpful when analyzing data later on.
 Are there any groups, conditions, days, treatments, etc, that will make your analysis easier?
 Note that if youd like to change any of these parameters, you can do so with the SimBA [video pre-processing tools](https://github.com/sgoldenlab/simba/blob/master/docs/tutorial_process_videos.md).
 Note that the video pre-processing should be performed prior to analyzing the videos through DeepLabCut, SLEAP, or DeepPoseKit.